Secret Mall Apartment: Critical response

 Secret Mall Apartment has been widely praised upon its release.
+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on nine critics, indicating "universal acclaim".

 Michael Phillips of Chicago Tribune stated that the film is “Delightful and moving...
 Issues of urban renewal, the value of public art, the difficulty of being married to an obsessive artist and lots more run through Workman’s film.
 It’s consistently, thoughtfully engaging.
 And, yes, often very funny in its open-hearted embrace of the DIY spirit, legal or otherwise.”
 Bilge Ebiri of Vulture said the film was “Deliriously entertaining and moving...
 Watching Secret Mall Apartment, I was reminded at times of Man on Wire.”
 Vulture went on to call the film "one of the best of 2025."

 Alyssa Wilkinson of The New York Times wrote that "Jeremy Workman’s documentary looks back at a project that may sound like a joke but had serious underpinnings" and asked "Can an apartment be art?
 Yes, the movie suggests — if you understand art to be fused with life, a way of existing rather than just something you make and sell."

 Brian Farvour of The Playlist stated that "art and rebellion collide in this unique time capsule."
 Coleman Spilde of The Daily Beast stated that "director Jeremy Workman sews together a larger narrative that, at times, becomes unexpectedly moving."
 Brian Tallerico of RogerEbert.com stated that "the Secret Mall Apartment led to the kind of environment where creatives inspire other creatives to be their best selves".
-Alex Hudson of Exclaim! stated that "'Secret Mall Apartment' turns a childlike fantasy into a commentary on capitalism."
+Alex Hudson of Exclaim! stated that "Secret Mall Apartment turns a childlike fantasy into a commentary on capitalism."
 Michael Nordine of Variety gave the film a mixed positive review, writing that the film "is a thoughtful celebration of the DIY artistry behind that experiment, but only a so-so investigation of it."

 Despite its only playing at film festivals in 2024, critic Peter Keough called the film one of the best documentaries of the year, stating in The Arts Fuse that "the secret apartment also symbolized a Borgesian kind of subversiveness, a meta-mirror of the culture that the artists inhabited and subverted."
 Vogue also included the film as one of the best documentaries of 2024, stating that "the film is both an elaborate archaeological excavation and a creative re-enchantment of urban corporate space."

-For Point of View, Susan G. Cole wrote that "If this was act of resistance, wouldn’t it have been useful for the forces you’re fighting to know what you were doing?
+For Point of View, Susan G. Cole wrote, "If this was act of resistance, wouldn’t it have been useful for the forces you’re fighting to know what you were doing?
 Who benefits, actually?
 And if nobody can see this clever installation, is it art?
 Like any fascinating meditation on the meaning of art and its potential as a political force, Workman’s doc asks more questions than it answers, which is a very good thing."